Zane-/Zane-.github.io/docs/lessons/lesson_1_2.md

 Total 3 (delta 0), reused 0 (delta 0)
 ```

 Refresh your repo on Github, and you should see your `test.txt` file there.
 Click on it to see that it contains the content we wrote to it.
-You can share your webpage URL with anyone in the world and they will be able to see your `test.txt` file.
+You can share your webpage url with anyone in the world, and they will be able to see the contents of your `test.txt` file.

 Now, let's delete the `test.txt` file so we can demonstrate refreshing the repo from our command line.
-Click on the `test.txt` file on Github and click the trash icon located on the right-hand side of the screen.
-Click the green `Commit changes` button to confirm.
+Click the trash icon located on the right-hand side of the screen, then the green `Commit changes` button to confirm.

 #### Pulling Changes

-Since we pushed a commit from Github itself, our copy of it on our Ubuntu system is behind 1 commit.
-To catch up, we use the `git pull` command while inside of our repo directory:
+Since we pushed a commit from Github itself, our copy of the repo on our Ubuntu system is 1 commit behind `HEAD`.
+In version control systems, `HEAD` refers to the most recent version of the repo.
+To catch up to `HEAD`, we can use the `git pull` command while inside of our repo directory:

 ```
 $ git pull